appserver-io/appserver/doc/source/deployment.rst

 of marker files, with the user's addition or removal of a marker file serving as a sort of command telling the scanner to deploy, undeploy or redeploy content.

+It is also possible to copy your unzipped content directly into the webapps folder.
+After restarting the webserver your content will then be deployed without having any impact on the deployment scanner, because only zipped (.phar) content will be recognized.

 Marker Files
 ------------